uon-team/server/README.md

 The http module is responsible for handling http requests and spawning an HttpContext.

+### App-wide Providers vs Request-Scoped Providers

+Providers declared in @Module() decorator are availble throgh DI across the application instance.
+Request-scoped providers are declared with HttpModule.WithConfig() or with HTTP_CONFIG

 ### Routing
 Routing is done differently with @uon/server.
 The routes are defined as metadata on a class and it's methods using TypeScript decorators.